CodethinkLabs/excise-boring-bits/README.md

 ========================

-This program is to help edit screencasts that have long periods where nothing is happening.  e.g. a command may take minutes seconds to run.
+This program is to help edit screencasts that have long periods where nothing is happening.  e.g. a command may take minutes to run.

 It reads in an input video file and exports a series of PNGs, for each frame.
 It skips frames where nothing has changed from the previous frame.